 Here’s everything we know about the Roswell reboot so far…

-Edited to add: Directly from Carina MacKenzie – some of the info below is from casting sides for auditions and not necessarily accurate/purposely misleading so spoilers don’t get out!
+Edited to add: Directly from Carina MacKenzie – some of the info below relating to Isobel and Maria is from casting sides for auditions and not necessarily accurate/purposely misleading so spoilers don’t get out!
 Read on with that in mind.

 It’s being written by Carina Adly MacKenzie.
 Her recent writing credits include The Originals, The Flash and teen novel Eternal Night (which the WB bought the TV rights to).
 She’s a good Instagram follow – often posting pics of her pals (including Arrow actors Emily Bett Rickards, Colton Haynes and Stephen Amell), music recommendations and her dog Pacey.
 Carina’s favourite band Counting Crows has given their permission for use of one of their song’s in the pilot.

 It’s being directed by Julie Plec.
 She wrote and produced The Vampire Diaries and The Originals and recently directed an episode of Riverdale.
 MacKenzie and Plec will executive produce alongside Kevin Kelly Brown (an E.P. on the original series), Lawrence Bender, Justin Falvey and Darryl Frank.